-re the key poi ith others? ints you wa ent to take to heart for yourself and to
+What are the key points you want to take to heart for yourself and to share with others?

 "Some people today suggest that this search for meaning and identity has resulted from having too many choices, rather than too few.
 Instead of becoming a gateway to freedom, our wealth of options tether us to a dilemma.
 And this conundrum echoes through our leisure and free time experiences."